core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Applications of the Echo Option {#echo-app}

+Unless otherwise noted,
+all these applications require a security protocol to be used, and the Echo option to be protected by it.

 1. Actuation requests often require freshness guarantees to avoid accidental or malicious delayed actuator actions.
 In general, all non-safe methods (e.g. POST, PUT, DELETE) may require freshness guarantees for secure operation.